python/cpython/Doc/howto/functional.rst

 Grouping elements
 -----------------

-The last function I'll discuss, ``itertools.groupby(iter, key_func=None)``, is the most complicated.  ``key_func(elem)`` is a function that can compute a key value for each element returned by the iterable.
+The last function I'll discuss, :func:`itertools.groupby(iter, key_func=None)
+<itertools.groupby>`, is the most complicated.  ``key_func(elem)`` is a function
+that can compute a key value for each element returned by the iterable.
 If you don't supply a key function, the key is simply each element itself.

-``groupby()`` collects all the consecutive elements from the underlying iterable that have the same key value, and returns a stream of 2-tuples containing a key value and an iterator for the elements with that key.
+:func:`~itertools.groupby` collects all the consecutive elements from the underlying iterable that have the same key value, and returns a stream of 2-tuples containing a key value and an iterator for the elements with that key.

 ::